 666 Fridays – Palace Central

-Palace Central proudly presents 666 FRIDAYS, curated by Static Vision, where you’ll find the most devious, deranged and demonic horror and genre flicks this side of Transylvania, every Friday at 8:30pm from Jan 11 – Feb 22 in our 66-seat theatrette of terror, Cinema 6(66).
-This season we’re proud to be showcasing the amazing work of women in horror, commencing with three films that feature incredible performances from their female leads, followed by our February Women In Horror Month screenings, showcasing four significant contemporary horror films directed by women.
+Palace Central presents 666 FRIDAYS, curated by Static Vision, where you’ll find the most devious, deranged and demonic horror and genre flicks this side of Transylvania, from May 17th – July 26th in our 66-seat theatrette of terror, Cinema 6(66).
+This time around, we’re bringing seven terrifying classics back to the big screen, in celebration of their 10th, 20th, 25th, 30th and 40th anniversaries, every other Friday at 8.30pm.

-Tickets are shockingly affordable at $10.00 for Palace Movie Club Members ($12.00 Concession/$15.00 General), and don’t miss out on our exclusive 666 FRIDAYS Beer Hall special, with schooners of all tap beers going for just $6.00!
+Tickets are shockingly affordable at $10.00 for Palace Movie Club Members ($12.00 Concession/$15.00 General) – don’t miss out on our exclusive 666 FRIDAYS Beer Hall special, with schooners of all tap beers going for just $6.00 before the feature!

 Dates, Locations & Tickets

 The Loved Ones (MA15+)

 Pet Semetary (1983) (MA15+)

 In The Mouth of Madness (MA15+)

 eXistenZ | 20th Anniversary Screening